kavia-common/noteshare-platform-89298-89307/assets/supabase.md

     * http://localhost:3000/**
     * https://your-production-domain/**
 - Ensure that the above URLs include the route /auth/callback because the app implements an AuthCallback page at that path to finalize the session.
+- Password reset emails also use the same redirect URL.
+After clicking the reset link, Supabase redirects to /auth/callback where the session is established and the user can set a new password (via Supabase UI flow or custom form if added).

 Relevant client routes:
-- /auth/callback — handled by src/pages/AuthCallback.jsx (uses supabase.auth.getSessionFromUrl to finalize login)
+- /auth/callback — handled by src/pages/AuthCallback.jsx (uses supabase.auth.getSessionFromUrl to finalize login or reset token)
 - /auth/error — friendly error page for auth-related issues
+- /login — combined login/signup/reset flows with validation and emails

 ## End-to-end Flow